ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Lyrical.md

 The navigation stack can behave incorrectly when some of its input transformations are not provided for a long period of time, possibly leading to loss of control and collisions.
 It is advised to configure the stack to fail in this condition.

-The Following Nodes can now optionally detect stale transforms:
+The following components can detect stale transforms when their staleness check is enabled:

-- Controller Server
+- Controller Server and its path handler
+- Local and global costmaps, their clearing services, Static Layer, and Asymmetric Inflation Layer
+- Keepout, Speed, Binary, and Zone Parameter costmap filters
+- Spin, Drive On Heading, Back Up, and Assisted Teleop behaviors
+- Docking Server and the Simple Charging and Simple Non-Charging Dock plugins
+- Following Server
+- Collision Monitor and Collision Detector, including collision sources, polygons, and exclusion zones
+- BT Navigator (NavigateToPose and NavigateThroughPoses) and GetCurrentPose, RemovePassedGoals, TruncatePathLocal, GoalReached, IsGoalNearby, ArePosesNear, DistanceTraveled, and DistanceController BT nodes
+- Planner Server (through its costmap), Route Server (RouteTracker and GoalIntentExtractor)
+- Vector Object Server
+- Footprint transform helpers

-A new transform_staleness_threshold parameter specifies the maximum allowed age of this transform in seconds.
+The `transform_staleness_threshold` parameter specifies the maximum allowed age of a latest transform in seconds.
 Positive values enable the staleness check, while values less than or equal to 0.0 disable it.
-The default value is 0.0, so no configuration changes are required to retain the previous behavior with respect to stale-transform rejection.
+The default is `0.0` for most components.
+Collision Monitor and Collision Detector default to `1.0`, enabling the check.

-When the check is enabled and the transform is older than the configured threshold, the Nodes will report an error.
+When the check is enabled and the transform is older than the configured threshold, the affected component reports an error or rejects the transform.

-Whenever possible the nodes will retrieve the required transformations once at the beginning of each execution cycle and reuses them / their timestamp across the rest of the computation.
-This ensures that components within an execution cycle operate using time-coherent information.
-Custom plugins performing related TF operations should use the timestamp supplied with these transformations / poses where appropriate, rather than independently requesting additional transformations.

-This parameter should be configured to a value bigger than the maximum periodiciy of the non static transformations in your tree.
+This parameter should be configured to a value bigger than the maximum period of the dynamic transforms in your tree.
 A couple of seconds is usually a reasonable conservative choice, but a stricter check is advised for systems where timely updates are critical.

+The Behavior Server no longer reads `transform_tolerance`; remove it from Behavior Server configuration when migrating.

 ### ProgressChecker API Uses a Const Robot Pose